You be the judge: The inside scoop on sea glass contests

 “We also have a People’s Choice award,” says Anita St. Denis, one of the judges for the annual contest.
 “Visitors choose the one entry that they love the best and cast their ballots.”

-The North American Sea Glass Association (NASGA) Shard of the Year contest has 10 categories, including Art Glass, Buttons/Beads, Figural, Most Unusual, Whimsical Toys, Pottery/Ceramics, Historical, Marbles, Frosted Bottles, and the grand prize, Overall Beauty.
+The North American Sea Glass Association (NASGA) Find of the Year contest has up to ten categories, including Art Glass, Buttons/Beads, Figural, Most Unusual, Whimsical Toys, Pottery/Ceramics, Historical, Marbles, Frosted Bottles, and the grand prize, Overall Beauty.

 Contest entries, North American Sea Glass Festival 2017 (Mary McCarthy).